 How to Request a Driver's License Hearing in Michigan

-If your driver's license has been suspended in Michigan due to one or more DUI convictions, a drug conviction, or for any reason, you will need to request a driver's license hearing with the DAAD (Driver Assessment and Appeal Division) of the Secretary of State.
+If your driver's license has been suspended in Michigan due to one or more DUI convictions, a drug conviction, or for any reason, you will need to request a driver's license hearing with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State.
 This is a complicated process; you may want to consider consulting with a highly experienced Michigan driver's license reinstatement attorney who can guide you through the entire process to ensure the best possible results.

 It is important to note that in a hearing with the DAAD, you will be the one with the burden of proof, unlike with a criminal case in which you are assumed innocent until proven guilty.
 In a hearing to request your driver's license be reinstated, the state automatically presumes that your driving privilege will not be restored.
 Therefore, you must provide evidence to hearing officers that is "clear and convincing" in order for your driver's license to be restored.